-S:\Scotland\Sanctuary in Scotland\Equality and Diversity Governing Body Reports All reports written contain an assessment on the impact on diversity.
-YES Report template here/ example of Tenant Participation Strategy - see items 13, 13a and 13b S:\Scotland\Sanctuary in Scotland\Governing Body reports\Sanctuary Scotland\North East Area Committee\2019\3.
-190829 Membership of Associations and Campaigns Time to Change - employer and employee pledge to end stigma around mental health Stonewall Diversity Champions - Sanctuary is a member of this programme to support the aim of creating a diverse and inclusive environment achieving sexual orientation and gender identity equality.
+Governing Body Reports All reports written contain an assessment on the impact on diversity.
+YES Report template here/ example of Tenant Participation Strategy - see items 13, 13a and 13b Membership of Associations and Campaigns Time to Change - employer and employee pledge to end stigma around mental health Stonewall Diversity Champions - Sanctuary is a member of this programme to support the aim of creating a diverse and inclusive environment achieving sexual orientation and gender identity equality.
 As part of this there is a focus group called the Equality Inclusion Zone (EIZ) and a LGBT support community across Sanctuary Group.
 Other efforts and activities include Group Support for Pride events and Sanctuary's LGBT+ role models and allies.
 Don't be a bystander campaign - this reminds all staff to report any language or abuse which is felt to be homophobic, sexist, racist, ageist, disablist or offensive White Ribbon and Make a Stand campaigns - these are two campaigns that Sanctuary has signed up to, to raise awareness of domestic abuse.
 White Ribbon is focused on men taking a stand against gender based violence in all forms.
 Make a Stand was developed by the Chartered Institute of Housing and as a signatory Sanctuary has promised to support those affected by violence in the home by raising awareness.
 Business Disability Forum - in 2016 the Group registered to become a disability confident employer and participate in a national disability forum.
 We are also a Disability Confident Employer.
-Statement in support of Black Lives Matter YES Time to change solis page https://solis/SG/health-wellbeing/Pages/Time-to- change.aspx Stonewall and EIZ https://solis/Diversity/Pages/The-Equality-Inclusion- Zone.aspx https://solis/Diversity/Pages/stonewall-diversity- champions.aspx Don't be a bystander https://solis/Diversity/Pages/Don%27t-be-a- Bystander.aspx White Ribbon Solis pages: https://solis/Diversity/Pages/White-Ribbon-and-Make- a-Stand.aspx Black Lives Matter: 19th June and 26th June and message from Group Chair and self-education resource library is being collated.
-New Parent-Carer Network for peer support and inclusion in decision making processes that affect parents and carers working for Sanctuary.
+Statement in support of Black Lives Matter Business case presented on pursuing accreditation by DAHA YES Time to change solis page Stonewall and EIZ Business Disability Forum Sanctuary is a Disability Confident Employer, registered with the Government as a organisation which recognises that many disabled people have the skills, talents and experience that we are looking for.
+Stonewall Diversity Champions The Diversity Champions programme is the leading employers' programme for ensuring all LGBT staff are accepted without exception in the workplace.
+Disability Confident Employer Don't be a bystander pages: Solis Don't be a Bystander White Ribbon Solis pages: Solis White Ribbon Race Equality Network (REN): Solis Race Equality Network Black Lives Matter: 19th June and 26th June and message from Group Chair and self-education resource library is being collated.
+PRISM Network The Parent Network for peer support and inclusion in decision making processes that affect parents and carers working for Sanctuary.
 Trans Inclusion Women into Construction Women in Technology: signed both the Tech Talent Charter and the PwC Tech She Can Charter